-In this work, we investigate the impacts of each client's limited storage on the model training process of FL, and consider the widely adopted algorithm Fed-Avg~\cite{mcmahan2017communication} for easy illustration\footnote{Our results under the setting of limited on-device storage can be extended to other FL algorithms, such as FedBoost\cite{hamer2020fedboost}, FedNova\cite{wang2020tackling}, FedProx\cite{li2018federated}.}.
-Under the synchronous FL framework, the global model is trained by repeating the following two steps for communication round $t$ from 1 to $T$:
+In this work, we investigate the impacts of each client's limited storage on FL, and consider the widely adopted algorithm Fed-Avg~\cite{mcmahan2017communication} for easy illustration\footnote{Our results for limited on-device storage can be extended to other FL algorithms, such as FedBoost\cite{hamer2020fedboost}, FedNova\cite{wang2020tackling}, FedProx\cite{li2018federated}.}.
+Under the synchronous FL framework, the global model is trained by repeating the following two steps for each communication round $t$ from 1 to $T$:

-\textbf{(1) Local training:} In round $t$, the server selects a subset of clients $C_t\subseteq C$ to participate in the training process.
-Each participant $c\in C_t$ downloads the current global model $w_{\mathrm{fed}}^{t-1}$ (the ending global model in the last round), and performs model updates with the locally stored data for $m$ epochs:
+\textbf{(1) Local Training:} In the round $t$, the server selects a client subset $C_t\!\subseteq\!
+C$ to participate in the training process.
+Each participating client $c\!\in\!
+C_t$ downloads the current global model $w_{\mathrm{fed}}^{t-1}$ (the ending global model in the last round), and performs model updates with the locally stored data for $m$ epochs:

 where the starting local model $w_c^{t,0}$ is initialized as $w_{\mathrm{fed}}^{t-1}$, and $\eta$ denotes the learning rate.